FunnelKit

 An order bump is incredibly useful because it eliminates the need to make intrusive cross-sells or show pop-up offers.

 This is another brilliant technique.
-FunnelKit Checkouts, by default, optimizes the checkout experience for mobile.
+FunnelKit templates, by default, are mobile-optimized.

 The form fields line up one below the other, eliminating the need to pinch and zoom, and a collapsible order summary section appears.